 By setting an SLA for vulnerability management, organizations establish clear targets for identifying and resolving vulnerabilities promptly.
 This ensures that potential risks are addressed in a timely manner, minimizing the window of opportunity for attackers.

 An SLA provides guidelines on prioritizing vulnerabilities based on their severity, impact, and likelihood of exploitation.
 This enables organizations to allocate resources effectively and focus on critical vulnerabilities first, reducing the overall security risk.
+Pairing those priorities with continuous agentic pentesting confirms which vulnerabilities are truly exploitable, so the tightest SLA timelines are reserved for the issues an attacker could realistically reach.

 An SLA fosters collaboration between vulnerability management teams, IT personnel, and other stakeholders.
 By clearly defining roles, responsibilities, and communication channels, an SLA promotes effective information sharing and coordination, leading to smoother vulnerability management processes.

 SLAs play a crucial role in meeting compliance requirements and regulatory standards.
 Organizations in industries such as finance, healthcare, and government must adhere to specific security standards.
-An SLA ensures that vulnerability management processes align with these requirements.
+An SLA ensures that vulnerability management lifecycle align with these requirements.

 Strobes allows you to set up Service Level Agreements (SLAs) for fixing vulnerabilities based on their severity and risk.
 This helps ensure your development, infrastructure, and patching teams address them within a specific timeframe.
 Users can not only filter based on SLA status but also: